August 16, 2017 | Written by: Michelle Reinhold

-Outsourcing hit its hay-day in the early to mid 2000’s, when businesses across all industries started offloading their internal IT functions to third parties.
+Outsourcing hit its hay-day in the early to mid-2000s, when businesses across all industries started offloading their internal IT functions to third parties.
 The rise and continued evolution of the Internet meant that tasks which traditionally required someone at a physical location could be done remotely; this coincided with the trend of offshoring as well, of which IT outsourcing was a primary driver.

 The trend of outsourcing has been shifting from low-cost staff augmentation to value-add strategic partnerships.
 Previously, an organization may have outsourced their Help Desk call center to a low-cost provider, while engaging specialized consultancies for strategic planning or ERP implementations.
 Infrastructure, such as hosting providers, and software/BI development have traditionally been separate providers as well.
-The problems with this low-cost approach is low-cost providers tend to specialize in one area, and provide nothing more than staff augmentation services, without much actual value add beyond cost savings.
+The problems with this low-cost approach are low-cost providers tend to specialize in one area and provide nothing more than staff augmentation services, without much actual value add beyond cost savings.

-On the other hand, finding firms that provide strategic partnerships can add value to a business far beyond the simple act of cost cutting.
+On the other hand, finding firms that provide strategic partnerships can add value to a business far beyond the simple act of cost-cutting.
 Many firms are now offering multi-faceted services to their business customers, handling all aspects of an organization’s IT needs, including:

-- Consulting Services (strategic IT planning and guidance, on demand CIO services, ERP implementation)
+- Consulting Services (strategic IT planning and guidance, on-demand CIO services, ERP implementation)